raydiak/Math-Symbolic/README.md

 under .isolate(), or at least more extensive use of the properties of the operations, instead of hard-coded patterns of reduction.

+#### .poly(Str $var?)

+Attempts to arrange the equation/expression in polynomial form.
+If $var is given, terms are grouped for that specific variable.
+Otherwise terms are grouped separately according to the set of all variables in a term.
+For example "x²+x²\*y" will be unchanged by .poly(), but .poly('x') will rearrange it to something like "x²\*(1+y)".
+Unlike the formal definition of a polynomial, this function may accept and return any expression for coefficients, and allows for exponents of any constant value.

+If .poly is called on a relation and $var is not passed, it will simply apply the process to each side of the relation separately (this behavior is likely to change in the future).
+If $var is passed, the relation is first arranged so that the right side is equal to zero, before grouping terms on the left.

 #### .expression(Str:D $var)

 Creates a new Math::Symbolic object from the expression on the right-hand side